zacharied/vox2ksh/README.md

 ## Prerequisites

+Copy `config.sample.ini` to `config.ini` and edit the copy to contain the necessary paths.

 The paths of the chart files and associated data must match the following requirements.
-For audio files, the `extractor.py` script in this repo will extract the data in the correct naming convention.
+Note that the `extractor.py` script will extract song audio, preview audio, and jacket artwork with the proper naming schemes.

 #### Charts